ON TO BIGGER THINGS,

 If you could study anywhere in the world, where would you go?
-This question isn’t hypothetical when you choose UConn, because we offer more than 135 study abroad experiences, including study, internship, research, and service-learning opportunities.
+This question isn’t hypothetical when you choose UConn, because we offer more than 200 experiential global learning and study abroad opportunities including internships, field work, and research programs.
 Don’t limit curiosity by geography.

 Student activities, reimagined.